The Transcontinental Railroad - Experience Summary

 Student Activity

-Students analyze a political cartoon from 1869 and contribute to a word cloud by naming groups the cartoonist suggests did not benefit from the Transcontinental Railroad.
-They then read Economic, Environmental, and Social Impacts of the Transcontinental Railroad to explore how the railroad affected Utah and the broader region.
-Finally, they complete a graphic organizer that pairs positive aspects of the railroad (such as employment, management innovations, migration, government support, and national connection) with their corresponding negative results (such as poor labor conditions, corporate corruption, displacement of Native Americans, need for regulation, and environmental damage).
+Students analyze an 1869 political cartoon titled “Does not SUCH a meeting make amends?” and respond to a word cloud prompt identifying who the cartoonist suggests did not benefit from the Transcontinental Railroad.
+They then read Economic, Environmental, and Social Impacts of the Transcontinental Railroad to learn about specific effects in Utah and across the West.
+Using a graphic organizer, students outline multiple positive aspects of the railroad alongside their negative results, building on a completed example about employment and poor labor conditions.

 Teacher Moves